 KATIE BLACK, Owner/Director - IGNITE Dance & Yoga, Katie’s passion for life and making a difference is expressed through her love of dance, yoga, relationships with those she teaches and works with, and also as a wife and mother of two loving little girls.
-She opened IGNITE in September of 2010, and with ongoing love and support of family and friends, Katie is excited to be celebrating year 9!
+She opened IGNITE in September of 2010, and with ongoing love and support of family, friends, and community, Katie is excited to be celebrating year 10!

-Katie has recently received national recognition for her choreography, winning the nomination, one of nine jazz routines in the nation, in the 2017 Industry Dance Awards, and again in 2018 for a contemporary/open piece.
-This season, Katie has received three nominations for the 2019 Industry Dance Awards, one of which routines was also awarded the Al Gilbert Tap Award.
+Katie has personally received national recognition for her choreography, winning the nomination, one of nine jazz routines in the nation, in the 2017 Industry Dance Awards, and again in 2018 for a contemporary/open piece.
+This season, Katie and IGNITE have received multiple nominations for the 2020 Industry Dance Awards.

 Katie is so proud of and thankful for her IGNITE staff, and grateful for the incredible families she has gotten to know as her own over the last nine years.
 She hopes to inspire passion and strength for all students to follow their dreams, and live life to the fullest.